What Are Learning Management Systems, and How do you Choose One?

 Here are some of the characteristics you should look for in an LMS:

-• An intuitive interface: An LMS is not very useful if it’s too complicated or confusing for your team to use without assistance.
+• An intuitive interface: An LMS isn’t useful if it’s too complicated or confusing for your team to use.
 Look for an LMS with an easy-to-understand interface on both the front and the back end.
 It should be simple for administrators to create courses and for users to find and navigate through them.

 • Emphasis on feedback: Courses sometimes go out of date or contain ambiguities, misleading statements, or even flat-out errors.
 There should be a mechanism for team members to give feedback about the course quality, point out errors, or request more help if they need it.

-• Cloud-based: While some larger companies use hard-drive-based, on-premises programs, cloud-based LMSs are infinitely more flexible. because employees can access them from anywhere.
+• Cloud-based: While some larger companies use hard-drive-based, on-premises programs, cloud-based LMSs are infinitely more flexible.
 Users should be able to access the courses online without downloading special software.

 • Peer learning abilities: Collaborative learning offers so many psychological and practical learning benefits.
 Look for a system that has mechanisms in place for team members to share their knowledge and learn together.
-This includes features like discussion boards and peer review and the ability to collaborate on course creation.
+This includes features like forums and peer review, and the ability to collaborate on course creation.

 LMS features